rafayet-git/overthewire-writeups/natas/README.md

 This is the same website as the previous level, so you can copy the python code from the previous level.
 However, going to `/etc/natas_webpass/natas32` will not work.
 It seems the password isn't in that location for some reason.
 Instead, the website states `This time you need to prove that you got code exec.
 There is a binary in the webroot that you need to execute.`

-Doing `ls .` command will returl all the files in the webroot.
+Doing `ls .` command will return all the files in the webroot.
 I noticed that there's a file called `getpassword`, which I assume is the binary file.
 Run it by doing `./getpassword`, and you'll get the password for level 33.

 ```
-2v9nDlbSF7jvawaCncr5Z9kSzkmBeoCJ
+2v9n...eoCJ
 ```

 # 33